barseghyanartur/django-fobi/README.rst

   <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/plugins/form_handlers/db_store>`_
   form handler plugin) into XLS/CSV format.
 - `Dynamic initial values`_ for form elements.
+- Import/export forms to/from JSON format.

 Roadmap
 =======
 Some of the upcoming/in-development features/improvements are:

-- Form importers (and as a part of it - MailChimp integration, which would allow to import forms from MailChimp into Fobi using a user-friendly wizard).
+- Form importers (and as a part of it - MailChimp integration, which would allow to import forms from MailChimp into `django-fobi` using a user-friendly wizard).
 - Fieldsets.